This page provides the release notes for the Video Calling 4.x.

 IMediaPlayer class to experience a series of functions, such as playing local and online media files, preloading a media file, changing the CDN route for playing according to your network conditions, or sharing the audio and video streams being played with remote users.

-The SDK supports a new version of AI noise reduction (in comparison to the basic AI noise reduction in v3.7.0).
-The new AI noise reduction has better vocal fidelity, cleaner noise suppression, and adds a dereverberation option.
-To enable this feature, contact firstname.lastname@example.org.
+The SDK supports a new version of Noise Suppression (in comparison to the basic Noise Suppression in v3.7.x).
+The new AI Noise Suppression has better vocal fidelity, cleaner noise suppression, and adds a dereverberation option.
+To enable this feature, contact email@example.com.

 5. Ultra-high audio quality